Hongru0306/CSS-TR/README.md

 ```

 ## Citation
-If our repo help your work, please cite:
+If our repo helps your work, please cite:
 ```
 @article{XIAO2025106330,
 title = {Automated detection of complex construction scenes using a lightweight transformer-based method},